 Other Alternatives to Banking Without ChexSystems

-Opening a business checking account isn’t your only option if you’re trying to avoid ChexSystems but still manage your business’ funds.
+Opening a new business checking account isn’t your only option if you’re trying to avoid ChexSystems but still manage your business’ funds.

 Credit cards can either be secured or unsecured.
 Secured credit cards require you to put down a security deposit, which then becomes your credit limit.
 This is usually offered as an option to people with bad credit looking to increase their credit scores.
 But you can also use it for your business expenses if you don’t qualify for a traditional bank account.